garrandall/popular-music-data/tracks/right-thurr-chingy.md

 She be shoppin' in Frontenac
 Just look at her front and back
 Man she so stacked and she know that I want that
-Her man, he's so whacked girl can i taste yo cat
+Her man, he's so whacked girl can I taste yo cat
 Gave her three hundred to strip, like buyin' a throwback She stay in the club,(club) I can be seein' she got it honest In real life, girl remind me of Pocahontas